firmhub/relm/guide/4/readme.md

 ### Component

-Enough talk, the component we are building will be a simple `form` that will use both of the components `textbox` and `fancy-greeting` which we have created in previous examples.
+Enough talk, the component we are building will be a `form` that will use both of the components `Textbox` and `FancyGreeting` which we have created in previous examples.
 Those components are completely unchanged from our previous examples, so let's go through the new file `fancy-form.js`:

 ##### Action types